aaronconway7/frontend-coding-challenge/NOTES.md

 ***

 👋 - Really cool task!
 Definately one of the more interesting coding tasks I've been given.
 I've bee wanting to try Vue for a while and this gave but this was my first proper go at it and enjoyed the experience!
-Thanks!
+Hope you like what I've put together - thanks!
 Aaron.